Last modified: 2026-03-07 by martin karner

 Petah Tikva will be permitted to issue its own stamp.
 After

-getting the approval, Goldenhirsch contact an unknown artist who
+getting the approval, Goldenhirsch contacted an unknown artist who

-designed a stamp that symbolize the colony: plough, orange tree
+designed a stamp that symbolizes the colony: plough, orange tree

-also known as the first Hebrew stamp, is the basis for Petah
+also known as the first Hebrew stamp, is the basis for the Petah Tikva emblem.

 The official